Thursday, April 24, 2025

 There’s disagreement in the team about what’s going wrong

-You need to show others what’s behind recurring issues
+You need to highlight what’s behind recurring issues

 Example: Poor service levels